written on T. Bruce Wittet’s article on Modern Drummer Magazine USA

 which became one of the most important drum and Brazilian percussion

-couple of years later, Vera created the IBVF Produções,
+state.
+A couple of years later, Vera created the IBVF Produções,

 an agency dedicated to produce music events.
 One of these events is

 Batuka!
 Brasil, which appears on the list of the most remarkable

 world drum and percussion festivals.
 The festival has been held in São

 Paulo city since its first edition, in 1996.
 Batuka!
-Brasil has had fourteen editions and
+Brasil has

-Vera Figueiredo was on the cover of the #119 Modern Drummer Brazil and
+Vera Figueiredo was on the cover of the #119 Modern Drummer Brazil,

-the #143 Batera & Percussão Brazil magazines, and also Modern Drummer
+the #143 Batera & Percussão and #4 Eco magazines, as well

 Paarmann (Former Ultraje a Rigor Band).
 She also performed in São Paulo